danieladuarteng/danieladuarteng/README.md

 ### Hi, my name is Daniela, a little about me::woman_technologist:

-🔭 I’m currently looking for a job like Remote React Developer
+🔭 I’m currently working like Remote React Developer

-🌱 I’m currently learning Gatsby and GraphQl
+🌱 I’m currently learning TypeScript, Gatsby and GraphQl

 💬 Ask me about HTML, CSS, JavaScript and ReactJs